 An experienced estate planning attorney can help you set up a Medicaid trust.
-Then income and assets above Medicaid’s threshold limit can be placed in the trust to help you qualify for assistance.
+Once the trust is established, income and assets above Medicaid’s threshold limit can be placed in the trust to help you qualify for assistance.

 A Medicaid trust is an irrevocable trust, meaning that when you put assets into the trust you relinquish ownership and control over those assets.
 However, you can still receive income and benefit from the asset.
 For example, you can place your home in a Medicaid Trust and continue to live in it.

 Utilizing a Medicaid Trust will protect certain assets that may be subject to Medicaid spend down before assistance will be provided.
-Furthermore, it can enable you to qualify for Medicaid a lot sooner and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.
+Furthermore, it can enable you to qualify for Medicaid a lot sooner then you otherwise would and long before all of your hard-earned assets are exhausted, leaving nothing left for your spouse and children to live on.

-However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to enjoy full protection.
+However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to for your assets to enjoy full protection.
 Medicaid has a 5-year look back period for asset transfers and gifts.

-If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with a Colorado Medicaid Planning Attorney about setting up a Medicaid trust.
+If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with us to determine if a Colorado trust will work for you.